Paediatric Occupational Therapy helps children to develop skills in the areas of self care, play and preschool/school.

 We also offer a Children’s Walking Clinic for late crawlers or walkers or children having running difficulties.

 We will give you lots of ideas to help you to continue to work towards achieving your child’s goals at home.

 Who can use this service

 Children aged 0-8 years with mild to moderate delays in their development.

 Children who are eligible for Early Childhood Early Intervention services and/or the National Disability Insurance Scheme are not eligible for this service.

 Referrals are welcome from parents, carers, health professionals and other community service providers.
 Contact Service Access on 9450 2000.

 Fees may apply, depending on your family’s income level.
 Paediatric services are free for low-income families or low income families who have a Health Care Card.
 Contact 9450 2000 to speak to a Service Access worker.

-- Royal Children’s Hospital Kids health information sheets
+Royal Children’s Hospital Kids health information sheets – for motor development ideas.

 Adult Occupational Therapy